Conducting a convergence and uncertainty analysis

 uniform velocity of 0

-uniform velocity of 18 ms-1
+uniform freestream/target velocity

 solution field from a prior simulation